 LAPACK was first released Feb 1992.
-The latest version is 3.6.1 and was published June 18, 2016.
+The latest version is 3.8.0 and was published November 12, 2017.
 The library is in conception an add-on to BLAS, especially BLAS Level 3.
 It uses the appropriate BLAS routines wherever possible.
 That especially means that LAPACK supports the same data types as BLAS and uses, respectively, exploits the same matrix structures as described for the BLAS above.

-The reference implementation is available at http://netlib.org/lapack.
+Just like for the BLAS, the reference implementation is available at http://netlib.org/lapack.

-Vendor versions are for example included in :
+Optimized vendor versions are for example included in: